OpenCyphal/libcanard/README.md

 - Support for the Classic CAN and CAN FD.
 - Support for redundant transports.
 - Compatibility with 8/16/32/64-bit platforms.
-- Compatibility with extremely resource-constrained baremetal environments starting from ca. 32K ROM, 4..8K RAM.
+- Compatibility with extremely resource-constrained baremetal environments starting from 32K ROM and 8K RAM.
-- Implemented in less than 1500 lines of code.
+- Implemented in ≈1000 lines of code.

 ## Platforms

-The library is designed to be usable without modification with any conventional 8/16/32/64-bit platform, including deeply embedded baremetal platforms, as long as there is a standard-compliant compiler available.
+The library is designed to be usable out of the box with any conventional 8/16/32/64-bit platform, including deeply embedded baremetal platforms, as long as there is a standard-compliant compiler available.
 The platform-specific media IO layer (driver) is supposed to be provided by the application: